 Who has custody is outlined in the custody agreement.
 In a truly 50/50 custody and placement scenario, there is no custodial parent because each parent has equal rights.
 However, there are instances of uneven custody where one parent has final decision-making authority if the parties cannot come to an agreement.

 How far can I move with joint custody in Wisconsin?

 As of April 2018, if you move more than 100 miles from the location you were when the agreement was first made, you must tell the non-moving parent.
 The non-moving parent has 15 days to object to the move, and if they do, the courts will schedule a hearing.

 Before April 2018, the rule was if you move more than 150 miles, the moving parent is required to notify the nonmoving parent, so the rule was lessened by 50 miles.

-Notice of your intent to move must be done 60 days in advance.
-If the nonmoving party does object to the move then it can take 6-12 months to litigate the moving issue before getting a final decision.
+Notice of your intent to move must be given 60 days in advance.
+If the non-moving party objects to the move, then it can take 6-12 months to litigate the moving issue before reaching a final decision.

 Can a child decide which parent to live with in Wisconsin?

 In Wisconsin, children cannot dictate where they live, but the courts take the child's preference into consideration.
-There is no hard rule, but at about age 14 or when the child can articulate a preference and a reason for the preference, their decision is given more weight.
-Reasons such as lax discipline at one parent's house or because one parent gives lavish gifts will not be seen as substantial reasons for awarding placement to one parent over another.
+There is no hard rule, but around age 14 or when the child can articulate a preference and a reason for the preference, their decision is given more weight.
+Reasons such as relaxed discipline at one parent's house or because one parent gives extra gifts will not be seen as substantial reasons for awarding placement to one parent over another.

-The court will use the custody and placement laws to evaluate what is in the best interest of the child, which is assumed to be as close to equal time with each parent as possible.
+The court will use the custody and placement laws to evaluate what is in the best interest of the child.
 If the parents cannot agree on a schedule, a guardian ad litem may be appointed to represent the best interests of the child and give the court a recommendation for custody and placement.